 Research & Innovation

 At the Ritchie School of Engineering and Computer Science, we pride ourselves on advancing the cutting-edge, impactful research pursued by our faculty, staff, and students.
-Ritchie School researchers are engaged in work that ranges from building a new understanding of human motion to strengthening electronic information security to exploring the potential of alternative energy methods.
-We put particular emphasis on projects with the potential to contribute to the common good, whether on a global scale or localized to our Denver community.
+Our researchers are engaged in work that ranges from building a new understanding of human motion to strengthening electronic information security.
+We emphasize projects with the potential to contribute to the common good, whether local to our Denver community or on a global scale.

-Our faculty and staff are committed to not just their own research goals, but to helping our students achieve theirs.
-Small class sizes and an atmosphere of inquiry and collaboration are essential tools in making that happen.
-It's this school-wide passion for discovery that, combined with our extensive, cutting-edge laboratories and equipment, allow our students to forge their own path into the future.
+Our faculty and staff members foster a committed research environment for our students.
+It's this school-wide passion for discovery that, combined with our extensive laboratories and equipment, allow our students to forge their own path into the future and achieve their goals.